East European fashion labels aim for the world stage

 But when the orders came too quickly to fill, Nanushka was compelled to seek partners.
 Despite a general reluctance to finance fashion companies by banks squeezed by the financial crisis, venture capital group PortfoLion stepped in.

-Bolstered by PortfoLion’s one million euros ($1.26 million) investment, plus a one million euro loan, Nanushka now aims for annual sales of about $5-7 million within five years.
+Bolstered by PortfoLion’s one million euros investment, plus a one million euro loan, Nanushka now aims for annual sales of about $5-7 million within five years.

 “Every family business gets to this special point, where it’s grow or die,” Sandor told Reuters in her newly refurbished downtown shop in Budapest’s glitzy Fashion Street.